 Material: Plastic | Popsicle Size: 4 fluid ounces | Dishwasher Safe: Yes | Dimensions (LxWxH): 6.75 x 6.25 x 7.75 inches

 Best Budget: Helistar Silicone Ice Pop Molds

 What We Like: Easy-to-release pops, BPA-free, dishwasher safe

 What We Don't Like: Requires flat, dedicated freezer space

 Silicone’s flexibility makes it easier for frozen pops to slide out of the mold simply by running them under warm water and lifting them out gently.
-These Helistar ice pop molds are not only made from BPA-free silicone, ensuring that your popsicles will be free of chemicals, but are also budget-friendly.
+These Helistar ice pop molds are not only made from BPA-free silicone but are also budget-friendly.

 Each set comes with two bases that make six 3.3-ounce popsicles each, for a total of 12 popsicles.
 The kit also comes with a silicone funnel for ease of pouring, 12 sticks, and a cleaning brush (though the molds are dishwasher safe, too).
 If you want to make more than a dozen popsicles, Helistar makes similar molds for twenty 3.5-ounce pops and twenty-four 3.6-ounce pops.